29 July 2022

 A data catalog is essential to get an overview of all data.
 Since it brings together all the company’s data, you can map it more efficiently and establish a common overview.

-#2 Create a data-driven organization
+#2: Create a more data-driven organization

-The implementation of data governance looks different depending on the project’s criticality and the company’s size.
+The implementation of a data governance plan varies depending on a project’s criticality and the company’s size.
 In all cases, it is essential to determine the roles and responsibilities of each person in relation to the data.
-Start by appointing Data Owners: these are the people who manage the data in their business area.
-For example, the human resources manager manages the company’s employee data.
+Start by appointing Data Owners: Those who manage the data in their respective business area.
+It may also be helpful to appoint one or more Data Governance Managers to orchestrate all actions.

-#3 Promote and encourage data culture
+#3: Promote and encourage a data culture

 • Facilitate the exchange of information and the dissemination of best practices through a recurring meeting, an idea box on your intranet, or a data newsletter.
-The possibilities are numerous!

-To identify data-related issues, ask the various business units.
+When building your governance strategy, it’s important to involve all teams as early as possible: To identify data-related issues, ask the various business units.
 You can then involve them and convince them to participate in the data governance project.

-Best practices
+Best Practices

 Establish clear rules